 We all get distracted while browsing.
 Our quest for a specific piece of information goes off tangent and instead of trying to find the right statistics to go with a report for tomorrow's meeting at work, you find yourself reading up on a traditional method for making a bird feeder wreath.

-This app, which is actually an extension to Chrome, aims to help you get things done.
+Momentum, which is actually an extension to Chrome, aims to help you get things done.

 With the extension activated in your browser, your new tab will feature a breathtaking image in the background, an inspiring quote, and a to-do list where you can add items and cross them off as you accomplish them through the day.